vincelemke99/vincelemke99/README.md

 - 👋 Hi, I’m Vincent.
-I'm stduying informatic business at the Hochschule Fresenius in Wiesbaden.
+I'm studying informatic business at the Hochschule Fresenius in Wiesbaden.
 - 👀 I’m interested in object-oriented programming and Data Science.
 - 🌱 I’m currently learning Java and Python